godwokenrises/godwoken-doc/docs/intro.md

    $ yarn add @polyjuice-provider/web3@0.0.1-rc7 nervos-godwoken-integration@0.0.6
    ```

-5. Add and Configure the Web3 Provider for the Polyjuice Web3 Provider.
+5. Add and configure the web3 provider for the Polyjuice web3 provider.

    Create a new `config.ts` file under the `src`: